makeit3d-org/makeit3d-bff/tests/README.md

 ## Running the BFF Locally (Choose One)

-You need the BFF server running locally to execute the tests against.
+You need the BFF server and Celery worker running locally to execute the tests against.
 Choose one of the following options:

-### Option 1: Using Docker
+### Option 1: Using Docker Compose (Recommended for Development)

-This option runs the BFF inside a Docker container, simulating a production-like environment.
+This option uses Docker Compose to orchestrate the FastAPI backend, Celery worker, and Redis.
+The configuration in `docker-compose.yml` includes volume mounts, allowing for live code editing without rebuilding images.

-1.  **Build the Docker image:**
+1.  **Build and run the services:**
-    (You may have already done this, but repeat if necessary)
+    In the BFF root directory, run:
     ```bash
-    docker build -t makeit3d-bff .
+    docker-compose up --build
     ```
+    The `--build` flag ensures images are built if they don't exist or if there are changes to the Dockerfile or context.
+Omit `--build` on subsequent runs if you haven't changed the Dockerfile or dependencies.

+    This command will start Redis, the Celery worker, and the FastAPI backend.
+The backend will be accessible at `http://localhost:8000`.

+    Keep this terminal open.
+To stop the services later, press `Ctrl+C`.

+### Option 2: Using Uvicorn and Celery (Direct Python Execution)

+This option runs the BFF components directly in your local Python environment.
+You will need separate terminal windows for Uvicorn and the Celery worker.

+1.  **Ensure your virtual environment is activated** in two separate terminal windows.

-2.  **Run the Docker container:**
+2.  **Run the FastAPI application in the first terminal:**
-    Replace `YOUR_TRIPO_API_KEY` and `YOUR_OPENAI_API_KEY` with your actual API keys.
     ```bash
-    docker run -d --name makeit3d-bff-instance -p 8000:8000 \
-    -e TRIPO_API_KEY=YOUR_TRIPO_API_KEY \
-    -e OPENAI_API_KEY=YOUR_OPENAI_API_KEY \
-    makeit3d-bff
+    uvicorn app.main:app --reload
     ```
-    Note the `-d` flag runs the container in detached mode.
-The server will be accessible at `http://127.0.0.1:8000`.
-You can check if it's running with `docker ps`.
-To stop it later, use `docker stop makeit3d-bff-instance`.

-### Option 2: Using Uvicorn (Direct Python Execution)

-This option runs the BFF directly in your local Python environment using uvicorn.
-This is often easier for development and debugging.

-1.  **Ensure your virtual environment is activated:**
+    This will start the server, accessible at `http://127.0.0.1:8000`.
+The `--reload` flag provides hot-reloading.

+3.  **Run the Celery worker in the second terminal:**
     ```bash
-    source .venv/bin/activate
+    celery -A app.celery_worker worker -l info -P eventlet -c 1
     ```

-2.  **Run the FastAPI application:**
-    ```bash
-    uvicorn app.main:app --reload
-    ```
-    This will start the server, accessible at `http://127.0.0.1:8000`.
-The `--reload` flag will automatically restart the server when you make code changes.
-Keep this terminal open and running.
+    This starts the worker that will process background tasks.

+    Keep both terminals open and running.

 ## Running the Tests

-Open a **new terminal** window, navigate to the BFF root directory (`/path/to/your/makeit3d-bff`), and activate your virtual environment (`source .venv/bin/activate`).
-Ensure the BFF server is running using either the Docker or Uvicorn method described above.
+Open a **new terminal** window (a third one if using Option 2), navigate to the BFF root directory (`/path/to/your/makeit3d-bff`), and activate your virtual environment (`source .venv/bin/activate`).
+Ensure the BFF services (backend and worker) are running using either the Docker Compose or Uvicorn/Celery method described above.

 Then, use the `pytest` command to run the tests: